SamuelWakoli/samuelwakoli.github.io/README.md

 ## 🎨 Customization

-To personalize this portfolio, you only need to edit **one file**:
+To personalize this portfolio, edit **one file**:

 * **`src/config/profile.json`**

-Modify this file to update your:
+Modify this file to update:

 * Name, Role, and Bio
 * Contact Links & Social Profiles